 Cyber security is about understanding attack methods and learn how to protect against them.
 During the cyber security course, the students can gain skills in identifying and exploiting vulnerabilities in computer networks and systems, as well as learning how to protect them against hacker attacks.
 The students combine their interest in programming, computer networks and security to become the cyber security professional of the future.

-Full-time: Three years, Part-time: Five years
+Full-time: Three years, Part-time: Four years

 Campus, Full-time and Part-time